dianiz/edx-documentation/en_us/shared/manage_discussions/set_up_divided_discussions.rst

 can see and respond to posts, responses, and comments from any other learner in the course.

-To make specific content-specific discussion topics visible only to certain groups, you can change the visibility settings on the discussion components.
-For more details, see XXXXXX
+You can choose another method of providing segregated discussion experiences for learners in your course.
+Instead of dividing discussions by group, you can add muultiple discussion components and use visibility settings to make each discussion component visible only to a specific group of learners.
+With this method, you are not limited to choose to group discussions only by one type of group.
+For more information, see XXXXXX

 ******************************